-During the year ended December 31, 2019, we paid to each of our outside and independent directors an annual fee of \$20,005 and a per-meeting attendance fee of \$750.
+During the year ended December 31, 2020, we paid to each of our outside and independent directors an annual fee of \$27,789 and a per-meeting attendance fee of \$750.
 Such fees are paid based on the fees detailed in a schedule published semi-annually by the Committee for Public Directors under the Israeli Securities Law.
-The above compensation excludes stock- based compensation costs in accordance with ASC 718.
+The above compensation excludes stock-based compensation costs in accordance with ASC 718.

-As of December 31, 2019, our directors and executive officers as a group, then consisting of 14 persons, held options to purchase an aggregate of 100,000 ordinary shares, at exercise prices ranging from \$1.28 to \$3.02 per share.
-Of such options, options to purchase 40,000 ordinary shares expire in 2020 and options to purchase 60,000 ordinary shares expire in 2021.
+As of December 31, 2020, our directors and executive officers as a group, then consisting of 13 persons, held options to purchase an aggregate of 15,000 ordinary shares, at exercise prices of \$2.93 per share.
+All of these options will expire in 2021.
 All such options were granted under our 2007 Incentive Compensation Plan.
 See Item 6E "Directors, Senior Management and Employees - Share Ownership - Stock-Based Compensation Plans."